 Through this accelerated track, students can earn priority registration by attending honors-sponsored events throughout the semester.
 Engineering Honors builds upon the skills and personal attributes that exemplify the spirit of the engineering profession, qualities that have great appeal to employers and engineering graduate schools.
 Students who successfully complete the program receive an Honors Certificate and special recognition during the university commencement ceremonies.
 Students will receive distinctive transcript notations, indicating honors coursework and completion of the Engineering Honors track.

-Incoming Freshman: Minimum admission criteria involve an evaluation of academic aptitude that emphasizes mathematical ability; these include: SAT-M ≥ 650 and SAT-CR ≥ 600, or ACT Math ≥ 31 and ACT Reading ≥ 27; and a high school weighted GPA ≥ 3.50; as well as the preferred criterion of AP Calculus AB score 3 or IB Math score 4 or higher (or equivalent of Calculus I, MATH122).
+Incoming Freshman: Minimum admission criteria involve an evaluation of academic aptitude that emphasizes mathematical ability.
+These include SAT-M (≥650 old OR ≥ 680 new) and SAT-V( ≥ 600 old OR ≥ 550 new), or ACT Math ≥ 31 and ACT Reading ≥ 27; and a high school weighted GPA ≥ 3.50; as well as the preferred criterion of AP Calculus AB score 3 or IB Math score 4 or higher (or equivalent of Calculus I, MATH 122).

 Incoming Transfer and Continuing Students: Applicants within this category should be at the level to begin enrolling in their upper-division engineering major courses upon acceptance to Engineering Honors.
 Transfer students must meet all transfer applicant criteria to their engineering major.
 Continuing students may submit an application during the semester they plan on declaring their engineering major, and their application will be considered after final grades, major changes, and GPAs are processed.